What does a full blood count show us?

 Torna ai contenutiIn fact, when you are referred for a test, you will already have gone through two stages of diagnosis that are equally as important as measuring levels in the blood.

-"Requesting a blood test is simply part of the investigation process - but tests are simply tests, they don't give the whole picture."
+"Requesting a blood test is simply part of the investigation process - but tests are simply tests, they don't give the whole picture," she adds.

 Health anxiety

 Torna ai contenutiWe all worry about our health from time to time.
 But for some people, these concerns become overwhelming.
-It is not uncommon for patients to request blood tests for reassurance, or to worry about symptoms despite having a GP examination.
+It is not uncommon for people to request blood tests for reassurance, or to worry about symptoms despite having a doctor's examination.

 It's important to remember that a blood test cannot provide complete reassurance about your state of health, and to trust your doctor to make a decision as to whether a test is required.